 Plant herbs for use in the kitchen.
 Re-seed or plant greens, cabbages and kales.

-Consider using Dri Water or Soil Moist for your summer plantings to conserve water.
+Consider using Soil Moist for your summer plantings to conserve water.

 Your spring plantings are getting hungry.
 Feed with E.B.
 Stone Organics fertilizers or Maxsea.